SSC Journal Club: Cipriani On Antidepressants

 4. On the other hand, agomelatine, another antidepressant widely known to suck, gains solid mid-tier status here, outperforming mainstays like fluoxetine (Prozac) and bupropion (Wellbutrin).
 The study even lists it as one of seven antidepressants that seems to do especially well (though it’s unclear what they mean and it’s obviously a different measure than this graph).
 But agomelatine was rejected by the FDA for not being good enough, scathingly rejected by the European regulators (although their decision was later reversed on appeal), and soundly mocked by various independent organizations and journals (1, 2).
 It doesn’t look like Cipriani has access to any better data than anyone else, so how come his results are so much more positive?

 5. Venlafaxine and desvenlafaxine are basically the same drug, minus a bunch of BS from the pharma companies trying to convince that desvenlafaxine is a super-new-advanced version that you should spend twenty times as much money on.
 But venlafaxine is the fourth most efficacious drug in the analysis; desvenlafaxine is the second least efficacious drug.
 Why should this be?
 I have similar complaints about citalopram and escitalopram.
+Should we privilege common sense over empiricism and say Cipriani has done something wrong?
+Or should we privilege empiricism over common sense and conclude that the super-trivial differences between these chemicals have some outsized metabolic significance that makes a big clinical difference?
+Or should we just notice that the 95% confidence intervals of almost everything in the study (including these two) overlap, so really Cipriani isn’t claiming to know anything about anything and it’s not surprising if the data are wrong?

 6. I’m sad to see clomipramine doing so badly here, since I generally find it helpful and have even evangelized it to my friends.
 I accept that it has serious side effects, but I expected it to do at least a little better in terms of efficacy.